CanyonR/CasaCheck/README.txt

         - datetime
         - random
         - time
-    + All files must be in the same folder

 5. Instructions:
+    + If you want to have the log and {location}_cur files, the file-paths can be adjusted in log() and store() in mod.py.
-    + Run 'loop.py' to start the sensing/logging/saving process
+    + Run 'loop.py' to start the sensing/logging/saving process.
-        - When prompted, enter the desired sensor-reading interval (in seconds)
+        - When prompted, enter the desired interval (in seconds).
-    + Run 'casa.py' to display the most recent statuses and timestamps
+    + Run 'casa.py' to display the most recent statuses and timestamps.

 6. About the Author